DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-07-31-android-udacity-capstone.md

 ---
 layout: post
-title: The soul of an Android app
+title: '[2016] The soul of an Android app'
 category: projects
 comments: true
 published: true